Mt. Rainier

 Monitoring wildfires and smoke is a collaborative process between state and federal agencies.
 Increased temperatures leads to a cycle of less snowpack and water supply, which leads to more droughts, drier environments, extreme heat events, and a higher risk of wildfire and unhealthy air quality levels.

-We monitor and assess potential wildfire risks, prepare for and respond to droughts, teach communities to build long-term drought resiliency, and manage the state’s water supply.
+We monitor and assess potential wildfire risks, prepare for and respond to droughts, teach communities to build long-term drought resilience, and manage the state’s water supply.

 Ecology staff sampling water from Puget Sound on a research vessel.